jasson112/eval/README.md

 2. If the code is not working, attempt to fix it.
 3. Perform a code review on the repo as though it was produced by one of your work colleagues.

-Please return a description of:
+Please write a description in a text file of:
 1. What needed to be fixed, if anything.
 2. Whether or not the developer succeeded in satifying the requirements of the task.
 2. Your code review comments.

+Send your file and your CV to coding-evals@voxie.com

 The thoughtfulness and thoroughness of the reivew and analysis will be used as evaluation criteria for your employment at Voxie.